AsherTeo/Airbnb-Price-Prediction-/README.md

 ## Combined Text Features
 - When combining multiple text columns, individual text values are concatenated using a separator token, such as [SEP].
--

 Example:
 > "We're in the US for 3 weeks [SEP] I’m an Aussie living in Uganda.
 [SEP] "

 ## Convert all features to text

--Numerical and categorical features are transformed into a textual representation to unify feature processing.
+- Numerical and categorical features are transformed into a textual representation to unify feature processing.

 > The space is separated from the living room by a screen.
 However it is as big as a bedroom and has a 'window' (actually it's a door) towards the balcony (east-facing).
 There are a desk, a chair, a lamp, a double size mattress & a portable wardrobe.
 You will have two flat mates in their 20s and a bunny pet to keep you company.
 Please NOTE that the living room are affected by NOISE and SMELL from cooking.
 [SEP] Unknown [SEP] This Airbnb offers amenities such as: hair_dryer, shampoo, heating, and smoking_allowed.
 It accommodates to 2 guests, with 2 bedrooms, 2 bathrooms, and 2 beds.
 The cleaning fee costs $11.0.
 Available for 0 days in the last 30 days and 0 days in the last year.
 19 review.